zotero/translation-server/README.md

 ## User-Agent

-By default, translation-server uses a standard Chrome `User-Agent` string to maximize compatibility.
+By default, translation-server uses a standard Chrome `User-Agent` string to maximize compatibility, plus a `ZoteroTranslationServer/WMF` signifier.
 This is fine for personal usage, but for a deployed service, it’s polite to customize `User-Agent` so that sites can identify requests and contact you in case of abuse.

 You can do this by setting the `USER_AGENT` environment variable: